amitprasad1403/redux-to-do-list/README.md

 ## Usage

 - Open your browser and go to `http://localhost:3000`.
 - Enter a new task in the input field and click "Add" to add it to the list.
-- Click the "📝" button next to a task to edit it.
 - Click the "🗑️" button next to a task to delete it.
 - Click the "Delete All" button to remove all tasks from the list.